nickjj/flask-static-digest/README.md

 export FLASK_ENV=development
 ```

-Then run the `flask` binary to see its help menu.
+Then run the `flask` binary to see its help menu:

 ```sh
 Usage: flask [OPTIONS] COMMAND [ARGS]...